 What Are Special Damages?

-On top of the general damages, you may also be compensated for financial costs associated with your injuries.
-These losses are compensated under the head of claim known as special damages.
-Under special damages, you could be compensated for:
+On top of the general damages, your fall claim may also seek any financial losses associated with your injuries.
+These losses are compensated under the head of claim, known as special damages.
+Under this head, you could be compensated for:

-- Medical expenses – if you have had to pay for prescription medicines or mobility aids, for example.
+- Medical expenses – if you have paid for private healthcare, prescription medicines, or mobility aids, for example.

-- Loss of income – if you have been unable to work due to your injury and lost out on income because of this.
+- Loss of income – if you have been unable to work due to your slip and fall injury and lost out on income because of this.

 - Care costs – if your injuries have meant you have needed paid care at home.